 Using the System Plan

-This topic explains how to use the system plan for the Single Sign-On (SSO) service for Pivotal Cloud Foundry (PCF).
+This topic explains how to use the system plan for Pivotal Single Sign‑On.
 The system plan is the default plan meant for developer apps, not end-user apps.

 system plan that has the following features: